le-nn/memento/docs/Tutorial.cs.md

 ### Subscribe

 A listener is registered for state change events so that processing can be performed each time the state changes.
 In this example, logs are output to the console each time the state changes.
-The provider subscribes to all store state change events and output in json to console.
+The provider subscribes to all store state change events and outputs in JSON to the console.
-The store subscribes to the store state change events and output in json to console.
+The store subscribes to the store state change events and output in JSON to console.
 Whenever a state change occurs, an event is emitted from the monitored store (all stores or a specific store) and information related to that event is printed to the console.
 This output includes event types, state changes, and is presented in formatted JSON using the JsonSerializer.